stephen354/vehicle-project/README.md

 APPROVAL PROCESS: Approval from the manager / superior.
 VEHICLE ORDER : Vehicle reservation order

+-   For Order -

+1. Fill out the request form with required information, such as the purpose of use, rental date, and duration. (in Vehicle Order)
+2. After submitting the form, the request is sent to the manager or supervisor for approval. (in Approval Procces)
+3. The manager reviews the request to ensure that the vehicle use aligns with work needs and checks for vehicle availability.(can use Note for information)
+4. If approved, the employee will receive a confirmation.

 Email / Password : FOTO PNG email_pass.png

+Database Name : monitor_project.sql